gitakartika/customer-segmentation-analysis-product-recommender-system/README.md

 3. Promotion Timing: To determined the best time to promote products.
 4. Customer Behaviour: To classify each customer to specific segment to treat customer differently based on their segmentation.
 5. Popular Product: To determined which product have already popular so the company do not need to promote them anymore but to promote other unpopular product.
-6. Sentiment Analysis: TO determined whether the product reviews show bad or good compliment.
+6. Sentiment Analysis: To determined whether the product reviews show bad or good compliment.

 After several analysis, I created a product recommender system to give recommendation to customer after they purchased a product.
-This recommendation product will be similar with the previous purchased product.
+This recommendation product will have high similarity with the previous purchased product.